Hello Again! The Pros & Cons Of Going Back To A Job You Quit

 Take HR tech company Kronos, for instance.
 "If your ideal career opportunity knocks twice at Kronos, we invite you to answer the door," reads the website enthusiastically.
 "We openly welcome high-performing former employees to rejoin our workforce."
 The company even has a landing page entitled "Boomerang Back To Kronos", dedicated to enticing – and celebrating – returning employees.

 This increased demand for attracting old employees could come from employer concerns about getting the right person for the role.
-An October 2021 survey from learning company Pearson revealed that almost two thirds of polled companies in the UK are worried about their ability to find recruits with the right skills for their vacancies.
-Meanwhile according to the Office for National Statistics, the number of UK job vacancies in July to September 2021 hit an all-time high of 1,102,000 – an increase of 318,000 from its pre-pandemic, January to March 2020 level.
+An October 2021 survey from learning company Pearson revealed that almost two-thirds of polled companies are worried about their ability to find recruits with the right skills for their vacancies.
+Meanwhile, according to the Office for National Statistics, the number of job vacancies in July to September 2021 hit an all-time high of 1,102,000 — an increase of 318,000 from its pre-pandemic, January to March 2020 level.

 Could the perfect candidate for the job be the one that got away?
 Certainly, ex-colleagues present an attractive proposition on paper: they have all the knowledge gained from any interim experiences, paired with pre-existing company awareness and workflow familiarity.
 Win-win.